Starting a business is pretty easy but turning it into a successful brand, that’s a different story.

 This means you shouldn’t completely ignore local marketing strategies when making decisions for your business.

-The results you get depends on the type of business you’re in and your location.
+The results you get depend on the type of business you’re in and your location.

 But for most businesses, digital marketing is the future and arguably the most effective means to reach the right target audience, easily scale and get more results.